DemolitionStudios/visualprogramming.net/content/Licensing/Commercial.md

 headline: Commercial Use
 ---

 Any commercial use requires a per-developer license.
-Commercial use includes academic research and usage by NPOs.
+Commercial use includes academic research and usage by NPOs and NFT artists.